Isar Mist, Dallmayr Treats and a Hint of the South Seas

 The Isar flowing past St. Luke's Church and the Praterinsel with the Deutsches Museum reminds us a bit of the Seine by Île Saint-Louis.
 The same delicate river mist acts as a mysterious soft focus.

-Munich’s Elegant Boulevard
+Munich’s elegant Boulevard

 View down Munich’s Maximilianstrasse on a winter evening, cobblestones with tram tracks, historic facades on both sides lit by Christmas lights, cars passing and pedestrians on the sidewalk.